eemitev/STM32_Flash_CRC/README.md

 ## Why This Project?

 While researching CRC implementations for STM32 projects, I noticed that most examples placed the CRC at a fixed address.
-This approach can be limiting, especially when sharing an image with multiple processors from the same family with varying flash sizes.
-To address this gap, I developed this solution that appends the CRC at the end of the binary file, regardless of its size.
+If you want to program faster, and use a smaller file I developed this solution that appends the CRC at the end of the binary file, regardless of its size.

 ## Getting Started